-If you’re walleye fishing from your own Crestliner boat, there’s a good chance you’re a competent angler.
+If you’re walleye fishing from your own Crestliner deep-v fishing boat, there’s a good chance you’re a competent angler.
 Crestliners are built for serious anglers, with accessories and performance to set you apart from the competition, so if you chose one, you probably already know how to get a bend in your rod.
 But even the best anglers out there are looking to learn something new.
 Add these three tips for catching more walleye to your bag of tricks, and soon those rods will be bending even more.

 Work around weed beds to fish for walleye

 When fish are in weed beds, rather than work in or over the weeds, work around them.
 Clumps of weeds separated from the main bed, points or scallops in the edges of the weed beds, and structure surrounded by weeds are the irregularities where fish will congregate.
 Long casts and trolling over the middle of the beds themselves are far less productive than focusing on the edges of the weeds where you find these fish-attracting spots.

 When walleye are down deep and you’re fishing from your boat with jigs or spoons, let your lure bump the bottom a couple of times before hovering just above it.
 The idea here isn’t to drag the lure across the bottom, but to let it thump down multiple times in quick succession to create attention-getting puffs of mud.
 When you’re trolling, you can achieve the same effect by sweeping the rod forward, then dropping the tip back until the weight thumps down.

 Consider plastic worms